 About 3 million years ago, as the Rocky Mountains rose from the surrounding plains, a small rivulet that would become the Arkansas River rose with them.
 Over the millennia, it cut a deep channel for itself through the surrounding granite at a rate of about one foot every 2,500 years!
-The gorge’s peculiar shape, in contrast to broad canyons such as the Grand Canyon, can be attributed to this long, direct erosion through hard rock.
+The gorge’s peculiar shape, in contrast to broad canyons such as the Grand Canyon, can be attributed to regional uplift, faulting and this long, direct erosion through hard rock.

 Ancient Cultures and Heritage

-Cañon City, the closest metropolitan area to the Royal Gorge, was founded in 1860 to exploit possible mineral deposits in the area.
+Cañon City, the closest metropolitan area to the Royal Gorge, was founded in 1860 to serve mining camps in the area.
 Discovery of silver and lead near Leadville in 1877 prompted a race to build rail access to the area.
 The Royal Gorge was a bottleneck along the Arkansas, as it was too narrow for the Atchison, Topeka, and Santa Fe Railway and the Denver and Rio Grande Western Railroad to pass through.
 Both railroad crews thus took to fighting the Royal Gorge Railroad War, two years of essentially low-level guerrilla warfare between the two companies.
 Federal intervention prompted the so-called “Treaty of Boston” to end the fighting.
 Ultimately, the Denver and Rio Grande Western Railroad completed its line and leased it to the Santa Fe Railway.

 In the 1890s, the Royal Gorge was used as a passenger route for transcontinental rail travel.
 As many as four trains per day went through the gorge, though in time, the establishment of alternate routes through the mountains made the Royal Gorge fall from favor for transcontinental use.
 Passenger train service on the main line was discontinued in 1967 when it was replaced by a sightseeing train.